 Properties in Nixa with ten or more dwelling units are the most popular attached housing product for renters accounting for 16.1 percent of all renter-occupied units.
 Duplexes account for 11.0 percent of all renter-occupied units, while structures with 5 to 9 dwelling units account for 8.7 percent of all renter-occupied units.
-Structures with 3 or 4 dwelling units account for 7.8 percent of all renter-occupied housing units in Nixa.
+Structures with 3 or 4 dwelling units account for 11 renter-occupied housing units in Nixa.